storj-archived/blog/content/post/engineering/storj-development-update-11.md

 * Integrating the auditor with the data repair checker.
 This will provide confidence that we have enough pieces of a file to maintain its integrity, and that those pieces are valid.
 * Standardizing node IDs across the code base.

-If you want to know what else we have been working on, please take a look at our [product roadmap](https://storjlabs.aha.io/published/01ee405b4bd8d14208c5256d70d73a38?page=1) and [development update](https://storj.io/blog/2018/10/product-manager-development-update-9/).
+If you want to know what else we have been working on, please take a look at our [product roadmap](https://storjlabs.aha.io/published/01ee405b4bd8d14208c5256d70d73a38?page=1) and our [previous development update](https://storj.io/blog/2018/11/product-manager-development-update-10/).
 If you want to dig into the code visit our [GitHub](https://github.com/storj/storj) repository.
 If you have questions, feel free to reach out by emailing <mailto:ask@storj.io> or through our [community forum](https://community.storj.io/).